About the Project

 These accompanying plans provide detail of the scheme and equipment detailing proposed.

-We are expecting Rutland County Council to make a decision on our application by early summer 2024.
+We are expecting Rutland County Council to make a decision on our application in 2024.
 We will share further information once this is confirmed.

-We anticipate that it would take approximately twelve months to build the project, with the site potentially being fully operational and generating electricity from Autumn .
+Our plans for Staveley Solar Farm are still at an early stage and subject to planning permission by Rutland County Council.
+Should approval be granted, construction could start early 2025.
+We anticipate that it would take nine to twelve months to build the project, with the site potentially being fully operational and generating electricity from late 2025/early 2026.

 The site is considered a ‘temporary’ development, meaning it would be decommissioned after 40 years from the date that electricity is first exported to the grid.